nebulaeonline/microauthd/README.md

 **2025-07-03**

+Update: the pkce flow **has** changed and is now partially documented.
+An example is in /public/pkce_demo.
+Over the next week or so we are going to begin implementing WebAuthn (FIDO2) and MSAL's native broker.
+These should allow things like Apple's FaceId.
+I'm still digesting the specs, so this one will be a longer slog, but rest assured that we won't go to 0.9.x and an alpha without support for the features that modern developers and users alike demand.

 This is just a heads up that the PKCE flow is going to change.
 The current implementation is just too busy code-wise, and makes implementing it on the front end challenging.
 The new flow will be more modular, with examples in the /public folder that are easier to work with and reason about.
 I hope to push these changes out today.

 **2025-07-02**